Will Brooks: Post-PFL career

 Brooks was expected to face Abel Trujillo at Battlefield FC 2 on July 27, 2019, but Trujillo was withdrawn from the bout and was replaced by Brooks' teammate Gleison Tibau.
-He lost the fight via first-round submission.
+He lost the fight via first-round submission, tho the stoppage was controversial as the ref mistakenly thought Brooks was unconscious.

 On March 30, 2020, news surfaced that Brooks had signed a contract with ARES FC.

 Brooks faced Steven Siler on July 30, 2021 at XMMA 2.
 He won the bout via unanimous decision.

 Brooks faced Jose Filho at Art of Scrap 3 on October 30, 2021.
 He won the bout via rear-naked choke submission in the third round.

 Brooks faced Rafael Bastos on April 15, 2022 at Art of Scrap 4.
 He won the fight via TKO due to injury after Bastos broke his leg early in the first round.

 Brooks faced Luis Peña at XMMA 5 on July 23, 2022.
 He won the bout via split decision.

+Brooks faced Jhonasky Sojo at Titan FC 81 on April 14, 2023.
+He won the bout via rear-naked choke in the third round.

+Brooks faced Predrag Bogdanović at Titan FC 82/ SBC 47: Revenge on June 2, 2023 for Titan FC Welterweight Championship and SBC Welterweight Championship.
+He won the bout via technical knockout in the fifth round.

+Global Fight League

+On December 11, 2024, it was announced that Brooks was eligible to be drafted in the Global Fight League.
+However, he was not drafted for the 2025 season.
+In turn, in April 2025, it was reported that all GFL events were cancelled indefinitely.